erictt/computer-science-learning/source/_posts/cs6250/week-4-as-relationships-and-interdomain-routing.md

 ### Peering at Internet Exchange Points(IXPs)

 * What are IXPs?
-    * IXPs are physical infrastructures that provide the means for ASes to interconnect and directly exchange traffic with one another.
-The ASes that interconnect at an IXP are called participant ASes.
+    * <u>IXPs are physical infrastructures that provide the means for ASes to interconnect and directly exchange traffic with one another.</u> The ASes that interconnect at an IXP are called participant ASes.
 The physical infrastructure of an IXP is usually a network of switches located either in the same physical location or distributed over a region or even at a global scale.
 Typically, the infrastructure has a fully redundant switching fabric that provides fault tolerance.
 The equipment is usually located in facilities such as data centers, which provide reliability, sufficient power, and physical security.
     * For example, in the figure below we see an IXP infrastructure (2012), called DE-CIX that is located in Frankfurt, Germany.
 The figure shows the core of the infrastructure (noted as 3 and 6) and additional sites (1-4 and 7) that are located at different colocation facilities in the area.
     * <img src="https://i.imgur.com/qARL3wh.png" style="width: 600px" />
 * Why have IXPs become increasingly popular, and  why are they important to study?